konopkalab/Schizophrenia_CellType/README.md

 Organization

-1. DGE/ contains the codes and input data for analyises and visualization for the differential gene expression analysis (DGE) betweem primates.
+1. DGE/ contains the codes and input data for analyises and visualization for the differential gene expression analysis (DGE) betweem schizophrenia and healthy controls.

 2. MAGMA/ contains example codes for the GWAS enrichment.